Labor of Love

 The Boiling Process

 The 5-10% concentrated sap is then boiled in the evaporator producing maple syrup.
 The boiling process it what produces the caramel color that is associated with maple syrup.
 The color and flavor differences in syrup are due to sap quality and time of the year as the trees produce different sap.
-Our 2X6 Leader Evaporator with a custom build arch, is capable of boiling off over 75 gallons of water an hour, producing as much as 10 gallons of syrup per hour.
+Our 2X6 Leader Evaporator with a custom build arch, is capable of boiling off over 75 gallons of water an hour, producing 10 gallons of syrup per hour or more.

 The Final Stage

 The syrup is then run under pressure through a filter press that removes the impurities creating a clear finished syrup.

 The finished syrup is then bottled in glass or plastic containers hot to give a long shelf life and the best Pure Maine Maple syrup money can buy.